Transverse-momentum-dependent factorization at next-to-leading power: TMD Factorization for Drell-Yan

-while we note that there is an analogous expression for $\bar{\varphi}^c$.
+where the covariant derivative is given by $D^\mu(\xi) = \partial^\mu-igA^\mu(\xi)$.
 The power counting of the fields becomes clear from this expression.
 Namely the prefactor attached to the $\chi^c$ field on the first term of this expression will scale as $k_\perp/k^+\sim \lambda$ and is thus power suppressed.
 Similarly in covariant gauge, the transverse gluon scales as $Q\lambda$ so that the prefactor on the second term in this expression scales as $\lambda$.
 As a result, one can see that the bad component is also power suppressed.